WillyEverGreen/JOURNI-AI-AI-Trip-Planner-/README.md

 ## 🚢 Deployment

-### Build for Production
+### Build for Production (Local Only)

 ```bash
 npm run build
 ```

 This creates an optimized production build in the `dist/` folder.
+You can serve it locally or deploy to any static host with your own Node.js backend for API proxying.
+Vercel/serverless is not required or supported in this setup.

 ### Deployment Platforms